-Revising your Will or other estate documents might not be on the top of your “to do” list, but maybe it should.
-Here is a quick guide to 5 times when you should review your estate documents:
+Revising your will or other estate documents might not be at the top of your to-do list, but maybe it should be.
+If you don’t review your will regularly, your assets may be in trouble.
+If you’re not sure when you should review your will, we have a few suggestions.
+Here is a quick guide to five times when you should review your estate documents:

-Whether you gain assets or lose assets, your plan should reflect this change.
+Whether you gain or lose assets, your will should reflect this change.
 This is especially true for specific bequests.
 If you leave your ’75 Chevy to your friend Steve, but you did not own a ’75 Chevy at the time of your death, Steve will not get anything.

 This list is just the beginning.
-We can think of many circumstances after which you should review your estate documents, but here are 5 with which you can start.
+We can think of many other circumstances after when you should review your estate documents, but here are five we can start with.